-The Bureau of Meteorology's temperature outlook maps predict that maximum temperatures are likely to be lower than usual across most of NSW in April.
-Minimum temperatures are likely to be above usual in southern NSW, around usual across the rest of NSW in April.
+The Bureau of Meteorology's temperature outlook maps predict that maximum temperatures are likely to be higher than usual across most of NSW in April and in May.
+Minimum temperatures in April are likely to be above usual in coastal and southern NSW, and around usual across the rest of NSW.
+Minimum temperatures will be around usual across NSW in May.